 Everyone can help recognize a possible concussion if they know what to look and listen for.

-A person with a concussion might have one or more of the signs or symptoms listed below.
+A person with a concussion might have any of the signs or symptoms listed below.
 They might show up right away or hours, even days, later.
 Just one sign or symptom is enough to suspect a concussion.
 Most people with a concussion do not lose consciousness.

 Common signs and symptoms of concussions